TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 </figure>

 **Step 5:** Click **Create project**.
-You have now created a Firebase project that can be used to host the Misinformation Game.
+You have now created a Firebase project that can be used to host The Misinformation Game.
 However, some additional set-up is still required to deploy the source code of The Misinformation Game to your new project.